argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 - **You want manage the Space together with other users** (e.g., Space settings, etc.).
 Note that if you just want to manage your Argilla datasets, workspaces, you can achieve this by adding other Argilla `owner` roles to your Argilla Server.
 - **More generally, you want to make available your space under an organization/community umbrella**.

-The steps are very similar the [Quickstart guide](quickstart.md) with two important differences:
+The steps are very similar the [Quickstart guide](quickstart.md) with one important difference:

-!!! tip "Setup USERNAME"
-    You need to **set up the `USERNAME` Space Secret with your Hugging Face username**.
-This way, the first time you enter with the `Hugging Face Sign in` button, you'll be granted the `owner` role.

 !!! tip "Enable Persistent Storage `SMALL`"
     Not setting persistent storage to `Small` means that **you will loose your data when the Space restarts**.